 Pencil Grasp Development

-Moving through the different stages of pencil grasp development is an important part of childhood development.
+So let's put your mind at ease!
+Moving through the different stages of holding a pencil is an important part of childhood development.
+And it is a journey, not a race!

-There are principles of development called “big to small” and “proximal to distal(Myers)
+There are general principles of a child's motor development called “big to small” and “proximal to distal(Myers)

 Basically this means that children develop control over the larger muscles of the trunk and arms which are closer to the body centre (proximal) before the smaller muscles of the hands which are distal (further away from the body centre).